BodyFactory: Home of the Blood Facial

 It’s really never too early to start taking care of your skin.
-Whether or not your regimen is an extensive 10-step ordeal or just washing your face with a bar of Dove (gasp), there are so many options for basic grooming that there’s really no excuse.
+Whether or not your regimen includes an extensive 10-step ordeal or just washing your face with a bar of Dove (gasp), there are so many options for basic grooming that there’s really no excuse.
 Still, if you’re the type who’s too busy to even maintain a consistent routine, there are people that can take care of your skin for you.
 “Instead of spending thousands on skincare products, go get a professional treatment,” says Eugene Kagansky, owner of BodyFactory Skin Care, a medispa in New York.

 He opened the first BodyFactory Skin Care in the West Village in 2014 before expanding with two other locations — one in Hell’s Kitchen and a newly opened outpost on the Upper East Side.
 His main goal was to provide a convenient facility for people to get simple and powerful treatments that address a number of skin needs — everything from anti-aging to hair thinning.
 Currently, BodyFactory offers a variety of treatments and services including specialized facials, injectables, and body sculpting options.
 I recently went in for a Sheer Radiance facial, aka a PRP facial, aka the Vampire Facial as made famous by Kim Kardashian.
 Basically, they take your blood and isolate the plasma to inject into your face via micro-needling to stimulate collagen production and eliminate signs of aging.
 Less than a week later my skin already looks brighter and younger, so shout out to my own blood for keeping me youthful in a totally non-sacrificial way.